mysteriumnetwork/mmn-blog/_posts/2023-05-24-Mysterium Nebra partnership.markdown

 > Boost Your Income Potential with a Limited-Time MYST Bonus Offer - Use code NEBRA5MYST

 If you onboard your Nebra device before June 7th, 2023, you're in for a MYST windfall.
 Apply the promotional code NEBRA5MYST during the onboarding steps, and once you reach a 5 MYST benchmark, Mysterium will double your earnings by matching it with an additional 5 MYST bonus.
-This promotion applies for each registered account.
+This promotion applies for each registered account, and only Residential IP addresses will be awarded this amount.
 Don't let this chance to multiply your returns slip by.
 ## Refresher: How does a MystNodes node work?

 In a distributed peer-to-peer network, a node represents a single device, such as a computer or Nebra hardware device, which helps power and maintain that network.